Aleksey-Vashchenko/Aleksey-Vashchenko/README.md

 <br>

 ## About me
-I'm 19 years old BSUIR student.
+I'm 1=20 years old BSUIR student.
 My goal is to continue learning in Java and backend developing, because it always seemed incomprehensible and hidden on the side, but now I can create my own something new.
 I think now is time to get my first experience and accept the test of real development in a team with the same fire in the eyes.
 Also I have good soft skills, that can help me to work in team and make my dream come true.

 <br>

 ## About skills
 I learned basics of programming at my university in C/C++ (variables, operators, conditions, loops, data types, arrays, functions), scripting programming languages (Python).
 Also i learned OOP in Java, realize a course project (information system of accounting for goods in a pharmacy) using JavaFX and a local MySQL database (CRUD).
 Subjects as Computer Networks (IP, UDP, TCP) and Data Bases (SQL) helped me expand my knowledge in the field of IT.
 With this knowledge i started learn Java on a deppeer level and Spring framework and Hibernate.
 - Java
-- Spring Framework (beginner)
+- Spring Framework
+- Spring Boot
-- Hibernate (beginner)
+- Hibernate
-- Spring MVC (beginner)
+- Spring MVC
-- Spring JPA (beginner)
+- Spring JPA
-- Spring Security (beginner)
+- Spring Security
-- SQL (MySQL)
+- SQL (MySQL, PostgreSQL)
+- gRPC

 #### Lenguage
 - English - B2